GrumpyEwok/Battlescript-React/README.md

 - This uses React, Webpack, Javascript, npm, and more!

 ### License
-This software is licensed under GNU GPLv3.
+This software is available under Apache 2.0 Software Licensure.
+Please refer to [this page](https://www.apache.org/licenses/LICENSE-2.0) for further information.